eclipse-tractusx/tractusx-edc/docs/samples/management-api-v2-walkthrough/2-assets.md

 This enables the storage of additional information pertaining the asset, that is not relevant for the consumer, but is nonetheless useful for the provider.
 Private properties are stores inside the `privateProperties` field.

+> Please note:
-> Please note: `privateProperties` are entirely optional and the field is not required for creating or updating an asset.
+> - `privateProperties` are entirely optional and the field is not required for creating or updating an asset.
+> - `dataAddress` should correspond to one of the supported types by the connector, e.g. HttpData and AmazonS3, and it should include all the necessary properties associated with the chosen type.

 ## Request